Rangers Vs. Flyers: Keys To The Game

 2:00 p.m. - Rangers vs. Flyers

 * All-Time: 110-107-37-7 overall (57-47-23-4 at home; 53-60-14-3 on the road)

 * 2011-12: Tonight is the first of six meetings this season, and the first of three at Madison Square Garden.

 * Last Season: New York was 2-4-0 overall, with a 1-2-0 mark at home.
 The Rangers power play was 4-19 (21.1%) in the season series.
 Ryan Callahan (four goals, one assist) and Derek Stepan (three goals, two assists) tied for the team-high with five points, while Callahan's four goals led the team.
 Henrik Lundqvist was 2-3-0 with a 2.57 GAA, .908 Sv% and one shutout in five games.

-* The Rangers have won their last three games against the Flyers, out-scoring Philadelphia, 12-2, in those contests, and have shutout the Flyers in each of their last two meetings at Madison Square Garden
+* The Rangers have won their last two games against the Flyers, out-scoring Philadelphia, 10-2, in those contests

-* Henrik Lundqvist has posted a 17-10-3 record with a 2.66 GAA and four shutouts in 32 career regular season games vs. Philadelphia; Martin Biron is 9-7-2-0 with a 2.18 GAA in 18 career regular season games vs. the Flyers
+* Henrik Lundqvist has posted a 16-10-3 record with a 2.75 GAA and three shutouts in 31 career regular season games vs. Philadelphia; Martin Biron is 9-7-2-0 with a 2.18 GAA in 18 career regular season games vs. the Flyers

 * New York lists three former Flyers on their roster: Martin Biron (2006-07 - 2008-09); Steve Eminger (2008-09); Ruslan Fedotenko (2000-01 - 2001-02)